Winter wildlife walks in Northern Ireland

 Mount Stewart, County Down

 Voted one of the top ten gardens in the world, Mount Stewart reflects a rich tapestry of design and planting artistry bearing the hallmark of its creator – Edith, Lady Londonderry.
 The gardens, lakes and woodlands are home to red squirrels, wintering redwing and flocks of finches.Visit the Lookout to spot birds and seals on Strangford Lough.

 Castle Coole, County Fermanagh

-Castle Coole, the magnificent 18th-century mansion and landscape park on the edge of Enniskillen, provides a delightful escape to the country for locals and visitors alike.
-The circular Lake Walk offers breathtaking views and the opportunity to catch a glimpse of the wildlife around Lough Coole.
+Castle Coole's circular Lake Walk offers breathtaking views and the opportunity to catch a glimpse of the wildlife around Lough Coole, including majestic swans.

 The Argory, County Armagh